Capture-Recapture Basics: The Lincoln-Petersen Estimator

 The assumptions, and why they matter

-The Lincoln-Petersen estimator rests on four assumptions.
-Violating any of them will bias your estimate, sometimes badly.
+Lincoln-Petersen stands on four assumptions.
+Break any one of them and your estimate goes wonky, sometimes spectacularly.

 1. The population is closed.
-No births, deaths, immigration, or emigration between your two sampling occasions.
-If animals are entering or leaving the population between day one and day two, your estimate of \(N\) refers to something that does not exist at any single point in time.
+Nothing is born, nothing dies, nothing moves in or out between your two visits.
+If animals are coming and going between day one and day two, then the \(N\) you estimate is for a population that never actually existed at any single moment in time.

-For all its simplicity, the Lincoln-Petersen estimator has a short list of things it simply cannot provide.
+For all its charm, there’s a short list of things this estimator simply can’t hand you.

-It gives you a snapshot of \(N\) at one point in time.
-It says nothing about whether \(N\) is increasing or decreasing.
+It gives you a snapshot of \(N\) at one moment.
+It says nothing about whether \(N\) is climbing or crashing.
 It says nothing about survival.
-It cannot distinguish between a population that is stable and one that is rapidly declining but happens to be large right now.
+It can’t tell the difference between a population that’s stable and one that’s plummeting but happens to still be big today.
+Those two look identical to it.

-And critically, with only two sampling occasions, you have very limited ability to estimate detection probability reliably.
-If \(m_2\) happens to be low because you had a bad day of sampling rather than because detection probability is genuinely low, you will overestimate \(N\).
+And with only two occasions, you’re on thin ice trying to estimate detection reliably.
+If \(m_2\) comes out low because you simply had a rotten day in the field, rather than because detection is genuinely poor, you’ll walk away convinced there are far more fish than there really are.

 Where we are headed